MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager.md

 Channel Integration Framework version 2.0 is for multi-session applications such as Omnichannel for Customer Service and Customer Service workspace.
 Given below are the steps to configure a new channel provider using the app profile manager.
 To configure a third-party voice channel provider with the multi-session application, perform the following steps.

+1. Log in to your Power Apps portal.

-1. Select **App profiles** from the site map and then, select your app profile.
+2. Select **App profiles** from the site map and then, select your app profile.

-2. Select the **Channels** tab.
+3. Select the **Channels** tab.

 ![Select app profiles](../media/channel-app-profile-manager.PNG "Select app profiles")

-3. Select **Add channel providers** and then, select **Create a new channel provider in Unified Interface**.
+4. Select **Add channel providers** and then, select **Create a new channel provider in Unified Interface**.
 The **New Channel Provider** page opens in a new tab.

 ![Create new channel provider](../media/create-new-channel-provider-app-profile-manager.PNG "Create new channel provider")

-4. Fill in all the required details to configure a new channel provider.
+5. Fill in all the required details to configure a new channel provider.

 ![Configure channel provider](../media/channel-provider-maker-app.PNG "Configure channel provider")